-The trigger angle above (for Haltech) is for starting point only as it may be affected by head or block machining, head gasket thickness, camshafts or any other variable that may alter camshaft timing.
-On certain ECUs (such as Haltech Platinum Sport), the TDC angle must also be set higher than the maximum ignition timing that you intend to run, this can be achieved by altering the trigger tooth offset.
+The TDC angle above are for starting point only as it may be affected by head or block machining, head gasket thickness, camshafts or any other variable that may alter camshaft timing.
+TDC angle must also be set higher than the maximum ignition timing that you intend to run.